Guest blog by Vardeep Edwards, The Branding Fox.

 Your website is where customers can find out all they need to about you and a place where your brand story can shine.

 Once you have decided on your fonts, colours, images and tone of voice, then it’s a case of being consistent with them.

 Branding is all about creating trust in your audience and, when they know what to expect from you, it builds on that trust factor.
 So make sure you stick to your brand elements for your website.
 Even if you’re not 100% sure about it, familiarity is better than chopping and changing parts of your branding.

-Once you have established all the above points, then putting everything together into a set of brand guidelines will help you stay consistent and work as a reference guide for anyone else you work with.
+Once you’ve established all the above points, put everything together into a set of brand guidelines to stay stay consistent and work as a reference guide for anyone else you work with.